bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 ## How easy would it be to guess the next block?

-Speaker 0: 00:27:20

-So we should, when it's supposed to be as quick as possible, we should use the ancestor set based approach and respond with that first.
+When it's supposed to be as quick as possible, we should use the ancestor set based approach and respond with that first.

 Speaker 2: 00:27:31